The Hill (newspaper)

-The Hill is an American newspaper and digital media company based in Washington, D.C. that was founded in 1994.

-Focusing on politics, policy, business and international relations, The Hill's coverage includes the U.S. Congress, the presidency and executive branch, and election campaigns.
-The Hill describes its output as "nonpartisan reporting on the inner workings of Government and the nexus of politics and business".
+The Hill, formed in 1994, is an American newspaper and digital media company based in Washington, D.C.
+Focusing on politics, policy, business and international relations, The Hill's coverage includes the U.S. Congress, the presidency and executive branch, and election campaigns, among other topics.
+Its stated mission is "nonpartisan reporting on the inner workings of government and the nexus of politics and business," and other sources have confirmed its reputation as a nonpartisan news organization.

 The company's primary outlet is TheHill.com.
-The Hill is additionally distributed in print for free around Washington, D.C. and distributed to all congressional offices.
-It is owned by Nexstar Media Group since 2021.
+The Hill is additionally distributed in print for free around the Washington, D.C. area, and distributed to all congressional offices.
+It has been owned by Nexstar Media Group since 2021.
+In 2020, The Hill was ranked second for online politics readership across all news sites, behind only CNN, remaining ahead of Politico, Fox News, NBCNews.com, and MSNBC.
+As of October 2025, The Hill attracts about 42 million monthly website visits.

 History

 Founding and early years

-The company was founded as a newspaper in 1994 by Democratic power broker and New York businessman Jerry Finkelstein, and Martin Tolchin, a former correspondent for The New York Times.
+The company was formed as a newspaper in 1994 by power broker and New York businessman Jerry Finkelstein, and Martin Tolchin, a former correspondent for The New York Times.
 New York Representative Gary L. Ackerman was also a major shareholder.
 The name of the publication alludes to "Capitol Hill" as a synecdoche for the United States Congress and government generally.

-In 2012, James "Jimmy" A. Finkelstein assumed control of the organization.
+In 2012, James A. Finkelstein assumed control of the organization.

 Digital distribution and print circulation

-The Hill has grown to become the second most-viewed US political news website and the third-most tweeted U.S. news source.

 In 2016, The New York Times reported that The Hill was "proceeding with ambitious expansion plans" to become a national brand publication, and its website traffic increased 126% over the prior year, and was above Politico's traffic for the period.

-Following the 2016 US presidential election, The Street reported that The Hill saw the largest increase in online political readership among political news sites, with an increase of 780%.
+Following the 2016 U.S. presidential election, The Street reported that The Hill saw the largest increase in online political readership among political news sites, with an increase of 780%.
 CNN and Politico saw smaller increases over the period, making The Hill "the fastest-growing political news site".
 In 2017, The Hill was also cited by Twitter as one of the top 10 "most-tweeted" news sources.
 A 2017 study by the Berkman Klein Center for Internet & Society at Harvard University found that The Hill was the second most-shared source among supporters of Donald Trump on Twitter during the election, behind Breitbart News.

+In 2017, The Hill hired John Solomon as executive vice president of digital video.
+Solomon inserted material from advertisers into journalistic copy, leading to protests from The Hill's publisher.
+In March 2018, he worked closely with associates of Rudy Giuliani, the personal lawyer of U.S. President Donald Trump, to promote the spurious Biden–Ukraine conspiracy theory.
+In May 2018, Solomon's role was changed to opinion contributor, although he was allowed to keep his original title.
+In September 2019, he left The Hill.

+As of 2018, The Hill was the second most-viewed U.S. political news website and the third-most tweeted U.S. news source.